 Other Past Lectures:

 In October 2010, former Secretary of State Madeleine Albright spoke on “The Future of NATO.”
 In 1997, Albright was named the first female Secretary of State and the highest-ranking woman in the history of the U.S. government.
 She is currently a professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.

 In November of 2008, the first speaker in the series was Wyche Fowler, the former U. S. Ambassador to Saudi Arabia who spoke about his experiences and of U.S. relationships in the Middle East as an integral part of the “Breaking the Veils” exhibit on the Middle East.

 The Lecture Series and Lieutenant Colonel John H. Dale, Sr.

 Lieutenant Colonel John H. Dale, Sr. was a career member of the military who served in World War II and the Korean Conflict, and was awarded the Bronze Star.
 He graduated with his Masters of Science from Southern Miss, later served as Professor of Military Studies for the University’s Reserve Officer Training Corps (ROTC) program, and also served as a faculty member in the Science Education department.
-The lecture series which honors him allows the Center for the Study of War and Society to host a significant speaker in the field of International Security every other year.
+The lecture series which honors him allows the Center for the Study of War and Society to host a significant speaker in the field of International Security and global policy every other year.

 The lecture series is made possible through a generous donation by Southern Miss alumna, Dr. Beverly Dale, in honor of her late father.